Raylen Lanktree –

 Owner / Performer

-Raylen has been performing with Enchanted Fables since 2015, after graduating from the Victoria Academy of Dramatic Arts with a diploma in Acting for Film and TV.
-She has been involved in theatre since she was a child, and spent two years performing weekly in a live improvised series here in Victoria.
-Raylen managed a costume shop for four years, which led to working on both a film and a television series as Lead Wardrobe.
+Raylen managed a costume shop for four years, as well as working in costuming for film and television.
 Her passion for costumes is well suited for the upkeep of costumes at Enchanted Fables; when she isn’t performing, she is ensuring each gem is perfectly affixed to gowns and each hair on every wig is in place.

 While Raylen believes true beauty is found within, maintaining a high-quality and unique appearance is an integral part of each of our characters.
-Raylen has helped in the development of stage shows, special events, and birthday parties in her time managing Enchanted Fables – and is proud to be part of a team representing courageous, curious and intelligent princesses!
+Raylen is proud to be part of a team representing courageous, curious and intelligent Princesses and Superheroes!

 Kendra Bidwell – Performer